mampi21/Sales_lead_score_model/README.md

 # Sales_lead_score_model
-This project aims to predict the likelihood of customer conversion using a sales lead scoring model.
+This machine learning project aims to predict the likelihood of customer conversion using a sales lead scoring model.